SerumYouNeed/web-crawlers/README.md

 ## Projects

-- `wheel-of-fortune/` – ETL pipeline for collecting English proverbs, movie titles, and actor names for the Wheel of Fortune game.
+- `wheel-of-fortune/` – ETL pipelines for collecting English proverbs, movie titles, and actor names for the Wheel of Fortune game.
 - *More projects coming soon...*